akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 In case of the stream failing, this future would complete with a Failure.

-A `RunnableGraph` may be reused and materialized multiple times, because it is just the "blueprint" of the stream.
+A `RunnableGraph` may be reused and materialized multiple times, because it is only the "blueprint" of the stream.
 This means that if we materialize a stream, for example one that consumes a live stream of tweets within a minute, the materialized values for those two materializations will be different, as illustrated by this example: